verhas/pyama/doc/segmenthandlers.md

 handler.
 On the other hand if you do not use the regular expression handler to delete the line numbers, or at all, then you can run the numbering in pass 3.

+A handler may decide during execution to alter the list of the passes it needs to be invoked.
+The method `passes()` will be invoked before each invocation of the handler to decide if it needs to be invoked.
+However if a handler decides that it needs another pass to work and there was no such pass scheduled at the start of the processing the next pass will not happen.
+In other words if the largest number of the passes returned by the methods `passes()` during startup was `N` then there will not be a pass `N+1` even if some handler returns `N+1` as member of the list returned by `passes()` during execution.

 ## `start`

 The implementation of this method is usually a simple `return str` statement that